corestoreio/caddy-esi/README.md

 # Building

-Use build tags to enable the different resource handlers.
+Use build tags to enable the different backend resource handlers in package `esitag/backend`.
 Supported tags are:

-- all: enables all handlers
+- esiall: enables all handlers
+- esigrpc: compiles gRPC handler only
+- esiredis: compiles Redis handler only
+- esimemcache: compiles Memcache handler only
-- redis: compiles redis handlers
+- esishell: compiles shell handler only
 - .... ?

-See `.travis.yml` and `integration.sh` for examples.
+See file `integration.sh` for examples.

 # Contribute